camalolo/ai-cli/readme.md

 4. Chat with the AI by typing messages in the command-line interface.
 Use `!command` to run shell commands directly (e.g., `!ls` or `!dir`).
 Type `exit` to quit or `clear` to reset the conversation.

-## Migration from Gemini CLI-RS
+## Migration from Previous Version

-If you were using the previous version (gemini-cli-rs), you can migrate your configuration:
+If you were using the previous version, you can migrate your configuration:

 1. Rename your existing `.gemini.conf` to `.aicli.conf`:
    ```bash